 12(10) aka ‘Glesni’

-12(10), also known as ‘Glesni’, fledged from Rutland Water in 2010, and is currently the breeding female at Dyfi.
+12(10), also known as ‘Glesni’, fledged from Rutland Water in 2010, was breeding female at Dyfi.
 Her parents are the well known Rutland pair 08(97) and 5N(04).
-Glesni has been breeding with her mate ‘Monty’ at Dyfi since 2013 , and together they have fledged 9 chicks (as of 2016).
-However breeding is not always easy for Glesni – she often has competition from 24(10), another Rutland fledged female who has eyes on Monty!
-You may recognise Glesni from Springwatch, where she has been a regular highlight.
+Glesni breed with ‘Monty’ at Dyfi from 2013.
+However breeding is not always easy for Glesni.
+In 2018 Glesni did not return and her mate is now breeding with another Rutland osprey!

 24(10) fledged from Site O at Rutland in 2010 – her parents are male AW(06) and an unringed Scottish female.
 24(10) is yet to successfully breed, although that is not through lack of trying!
-24(10) can regularly be spotted around Dyfi, and in the past has unsuccessfully tried to take over the nest Glesni shares with Monty.
-24(10) has also been spotted at Rutland Water since fledging – in 2014 we got some great footage of her trying to pinch a fish from Maya.
-We hope that 2017 is the year that 24(10) finally settles down and finds a mate.
+24(10) can regularly be spotted around Dyfi, and in the past has unsuccessfully tried to take over the nest Glesni shared with Monty.
+24(10) has also been spotted at Rutland Water since fledgling.

 03(08) aka Nora